Observed sundown April 10 to sundown April 18, 2017

 - Hallmark first produced Passover cards during the 1940s.

-- Hallmark’s Tree of Life brand offers 40 Passover greeting cards, including multi-card packs.
-Prices start at 99 cents.
+- Hallmark’s Tree of Life brand offers 43 Passover greeting cards, including multi-card packs.
+Individual card prices range from 99 cents to $5.99.

-- Tree of Life Passover cards honor Jewish heritage by combining symbols of the faith with messages that reflect the meaning and essence of the religious celebration.
+- Tree of Life Passover cards use Jewish iconography and messages that reflect the meaning and essence of the religious celebration.

 - Many cards use traditional sentiments to express the religious and cultural significance of the occasion, while other greetings take a more lighthearted approach to the holiday.